orkes-io/docs/docs/getting-started/run/running-first-workflow.md

 3. Start the workflow.
 * Conductor: Press the "play" arrow to the right of "Workflow Workbench."
-* Playground: Press "Run Workflow" button.
+* Playground: Press the "Run Workflow" button.

-The workflowID will appear.
+The workflow ID will appear.
 Click this to open the execution diagram of your workflow.

 </TabItem>
 <TabItem value="API">